mdom/txtnish/README.md

 format is simple, human readable, and integrates well with UNIX command line utilities.

-All subcommand of *txtnish* provides extensive help, so don't hesitate to call them with the `-h` option.
+All subcommands of *txtnish* provide extensive help, so don't hesitate to call them with the `-h` option.

 If you are a new user, there is a quickstart command that will ask you some